snandakumarops/sd-product-directory/README.md

 # sd-product-directory
-This is a new service domain
+This is a new service domain, let us test this.